Forest-Protocols/forest-AI/README.md

 # ForestAI Value Proposition

 **For Protocol Owners**: PTOs get a share of reward emissions (in FOREST) and a revenue share (in USDC/FOREST) for facilited user-provider transactions within their Protocols.

-**For Providers**: Providers benefit from a new powerful distribution channel for their Services and get rewards for innovating on valuable challenges if their performance is high enough.
+**For Providers**: Providers benefit from a new powerful distribution channel for their Services, prove their performance to the whole world and get rewards for innovating on valuable challenges if their performance is high enough.

-**For Validators**: For their work Validators get rewarded in FOREST.
+**For Validators**: For checking the performance and quality of provider services, Validators get rewarded in FOREST.

-**For Users**: 10x better AI Cloud experience and cost reduction (access to a wide & comparable offering from competing Providers, better prices, full transparency on Provider's past performance, unified interfaces and customer protection programme which mitigates the risk for trying out unknown Providers).
+**For Users**: 10x better AI Cloud experience and cost reduction: access to a wide & comparable offering from competing Providers, better prices, full transparency on Provider's past performance, unified interfaces and customer protection programme which mitigates the risk for trying out unknown Providers.

 > [More Info](ForestAI_Whitepaper_Version_Alpha.md#how-forestai-leverages-insights-to-drive-innovation)